+3.1A No SMETS1 SMSO system (other than to the extent they are used to carry out Requesting Party activities) shall be considered to form part of the DCC Total System for the purposes of this Code.

-Application of Appendix AC (Inventory Enrolment and Withdrawal Procedures)
+Application of Appendix AC (Inventory Enrolment and Decommissioning Procedures)

-The provisions of Clauses 3.4 and 3.5 of the Inventory Enrolment and Withdrawal Procedures shall not apply to the addition of SMETS1 Devices to the Smart Metering Inventory where those Devices form part of a SMETS1 Installation that is to be Migrated.
+The provisions of Clauses 3.4 and 3.5 of the Inventory Enrolment and Decommissioning Procedures shall not apply to the addition of SMETS1 Devices to the Smart Metering Inventory where those Devices form part of a SMETS1 Installation that is to be Migrated.

 For the purposes of Migration, SMETS1 Devices may be added to the Smart Metering Inventory by the following organisations: